ExtensionEngine/tech-guide/recipes/automated-testing.md

 # Automated Testing

+## Testing best practices

+Writing tests can be hard because there are a lot of things that can be tested.

+Starting out can be overwhelming.
+But since writing tests is easy, we can write a lot of them in no time.
+Don't do this.
+Do not focus on code coverage number as it can lead to false sense of security.
+Remember that code with 100% test coverage can still have bugs.

+Focus on test quality and test performance.
+Make sure the test is not asserting unimportant things.
+Make sure the test is as quick as possible.
+Quick tests will be run often.
+Running tests often means more early bug detection which means less production errors.

+---

+Deal with flaky tests immediately.
+Flaky tests ruin test suite confidence.
+A failed test should raise alarm immediately.
+If the test suite contains flaky tests, disable them and refactor as soon as possible.

+---

+Be careful with tests that alter database state.
+We want to be able to run tests in parallel so do not write tests that depend on each other.
+Each test should be independent of the test suite.

+---

+Test for behavior and not implementation.
+Rather focus on writing tests that follow the business logic instead of programming logic.
+Avoid writing parts of the function implementation in the actual test assertion.
+This will lead to tight coupling of tests with internal implementation and the tests will have to be fixed each time the logic changes.

+---

+Writing quality tests is hard and it's easy to fall into common pitfalls of testing that the database update function actually updates the database.
+Start off simple and as the application grows in complexity, it will be easier to determine what should be tested more thoroughly.
+It is perfectly fine to have a small test suite that covers the critical code and the essentials.
+Small suites will run faster which means they will be run more often.

 ## Types of Automated Tests

 There are different approaches to testing, and depending on boundaries of the